 Southend on Sea Borough Council carried out a detailed resident consultation in 2017 regarding the future of the estate and the regeneration of the Queensway Estate is a key priority for the Borough.

 In January 2019 Southend-on-Sea Borough Council selected Swan Housing to be their preferred partner to deliver the regeneration of Queensway and take on the long-term management of the regenerated area following a robust procurement process and contracts for a 30-year joint venture were signed.

 Swan as a regenerating Housing Association has 25 years experience of carrying out complex estate regenerations and their experienced teams are committed to managing a transformed Queensway for the long term for the benefit of residents, the wider community and the Borough.

 Together as 50/50 joint venture partners, the two organisations created Porter’s Place Southend-on-Sea LLP to deliver the Better Queensway project.

-This is a long term regeneration project which will see the demolition of all four tower blocks as well as the houses on the estate and Southend -on-Sea Borough Council and Swan will work closely with South Essex Homes who manage the Queensway Estate on behalf of the Council during the project to support residents.
+This is a long-term regeneration project which will see the demolition of all four tower blocks as well as the houses on the estate.
+Southend-on-Sea Borough Council and Swan will work closely with South Essex Homes, who manage the Queensway Estate on behalf of the Council during the project, to support residents.
 Tenancies will remain with South Essex Homes until residents are moved into their new home and all residents will be provided with a team of dedicated officers to support them.